 Freight volumes and ELD compliance contributed to the increases we saw in driver pay during the second and third quarters of 2017.
 We’ve also seen a new, and bigger round of sign-on bonuses from carriers aiming to recruit the more tenured drivers.
 On Sept.
-21, John Larkin, head of Transportation and Logistics Research for Stifel Nicklaus, evaluated the current market conditions and noted that the only “pillar of stability” for carriers is to win the battle of driving recruiting and retention.
-Anticipating that recruiting will continue to be more difficult, many carriers have increased their focus on using retention tools.
+21, John Larkin, head of Transportation and Logistics Research for Stifel Nicklaus, evaluated the current market conditions and noted that the only “pillar of stability” for carriers is to win the battle of driver recruiting and retention.
+Anticipating that recruiting will continue to be more difficult, many carriers have increased their focus on using retention tools to retain drivers.

 Many of the carriers who come to us have already established a driver-centered culture or are intent on building one.
 They are using our data-driven platforms and insights to continually improve the experience of drivers at their companies.
-The Driver Survey and Driver Rewards platforms provide a steady and reliable stream of insights to proactively increase engagement and retention.
+The Driver Survey and Driver Rewards platforms provide a steady and reliable stream of insights to proactively increase engagement and retain drivers.
 For example, using the data might lead a manager to reassign a driver to a new dispatcher or create a new rewards category that further increases driver engagement.
 Retention tools certainly help companies build and sustain driver-centric cultures, but improving the driver experience also takes involvement from everyone to make the most of every interaction and execute strategy.
-Now more than ever, the market conditions favor carriers who make the commitment and investments in driver retention to outperform their peers.
+Now more than ever, the market conditions favor carriers who make the commitment and investments that retain drivers to outperform their peers.